EmreToklu00/flutter_architecture_and_mvvm_example/README.md

 <a name="readme-top"></a>
 # Flutter Architecture & MVVM Example

 Model–View–ViewModel (MVVM) is a very established architectural pattern when it's come to software development.
 Here I have tried to put MVVM in simple example which will help you to implement in any project.
+In this project, where I included architectural thinking, each layer has a purpose and a place in the project lifecycle.
+I tried to demonstrate the power that Flutter provides us with a simple example.

 ## Features